What is OBJ?

 What does obj mean in texting?

 If in the middle of texting you come across an OBJ symbol in a box, you must be asking what does OBJ mean.
-Some conversations and some people are more important than others, but anyway, we all want to understand what the person that texted us wanted to say.
+Some conversations and some people are more important than others.
+But anyway we want to understand what the person that texted us wanted to say.
 When you see some strange symbols when texting or even in an email conversation, this can be frustrating.

 Why do you see OBJ on Facebook?

 If you see OBJ symbol while using your Facebook app, it means that your device currently can’t read some object that some other user used from his side.
 You can see this in Facebook messages, posts, comments, etc. If you see this in your comments or on the feed, you could even think that you are restricted or that you can’t comment on Facebook.
 However, this is nothing alarming and can happen to any user.
 It doesn’t mean that there is some issue with your device.

 OBJ on Facebook can happen for some of the following reasons.

 The most common reason for seeing OBJ replacing symbols on your device when using Facebook is when there is some software bug.